Head of Department: Mr Bainbridge

 Year 12 (Physical Geography): Topic 1 - Tectonic Hazards; Topic 2 – Coasts.

 Year 12 (Human Geography): Topic 1 - Globalisation; Topic 2 - Regenerating Places

-Geography is a popular choice at A-level, with two classes and over 25 students taking the subject each year in the past two years.
+Geography is a popular choice at A-level, with two classes and over 35 students taking the subject each year in the past two years.
 In March, over twenty of the cohort are going on a four-day visit to Iceland, which will hopefully be a great way to say goodbye to Geography at Burnham Grammar School.
-A new four-day residential to the North Norfolk coast in the summer term of year 12 provides our students with the opportunity to test out their theoretical understanding of the subject in the real world.
+A new four-day residential is being planned for the summer term of year 12, providing our students with the opportunity to test out their theoretical understanding of the subject in the real world.
 It also supports them in writing up their non-examined assessments (NEAs), worth 20% of the A-level.